-When a colostomy surgical procedure is to be carried out, assuming surgery isn't done due to an emergency, it is the Doctor's duty to inform and educate the patient about the procedure, how it is done, what it entails, and about life after surgery.
+Before a colostomy surgical procedure is to be carried out, assuming surgery isn't done due to an emergency, it is the Doctor's duty to inform and educate the patient about the procedure, how it is done, what it entails, and about life after surgery.

 Patients, understandably, are quite anxious and don't know what to expect.
 They tend to have many fears and concerns about the expectations, acceptance, and how to cope with life after surgery.

 It helps a lot if the patient will let the surgeon know what part of the stomach they would prefer the colostomy to be placed.
-It's a patient's right, and should be taken into consideration by the Doctor.
+It's a patient's right and should be taken into consideration by the Doctor.

 Necessary Preparations Before Surgery

-Many Doctors want their ostomy patient to undergo colon cleansing before the surgical procedure.
+Many doctors want their ostomy patient to undergo colon cleansing before the surgical procedure.
 Preparation for surgery may also include a build up of the patient's stamina some days before colostomy surgery.

-The pre surgery diet recommended by the nurse is to be a diet somewhat high in:
+The pre-surgery diet recommended by the nurse is to be a diet somewhat high in:

-This is to maintain and provide adequate nutrition, and to minimize the chances of cramping.
+This is to maintain and provide adequate nutrition and to minimize the chances of cramping.

-Good sources for these pre surgery nutrition are:
+Good sources for this pre surgery nutrition:

 - Fats or Oils